Parents Have No Right To Dead Child's Facebook Account, German Court Rules

 Most countries anyone under the age of 18 is considered a minor.
 At the ages between 12-15/16 there may be emancipation options for that minor if they can prove it to the court.
 On top of that there's a variety of other things that apply as well including privacy, search warrant coverages, etc. Some countries if you file a warrant on a minor, it only directly applies to their room not the house in full.
 You need a separate warrant for that.
 Privacy laws get a bit weird, they have privacy rights those l

 What right to private telecommunications?
-(Score:3)
+(Score:4, Insightful)

 The appeals court said on Wednesday that the right to private telecommunications outweighed the right to inheritance